gharials/dev-path/docs/building-softwares/react-js.md

 # React JS

+!!! info
+    Have a look at the [How Web Pages Work](../internet-web/web-pages.md) article as a prerequisite to this article.

 Generating HTML using JavaScript functions demo.

 Components instead of a large single HTML file.
 JavaScript functions generating parts of the HTML document.